 If you’ve been reading here for any amount of time, you know I’ve got a bit of a soft spot for New Zealand brand Magrette.
-Most of this stems from the fact that the Regattare 2011 was the first automatic I ever had.
+Most of this stems from the fact that the Regattare 2011 (link) was the first automatic I ever had.
 As of late, though, it’s of course influenced by the tremendous value I feel you get your for money.
 You may also realize that I love a good GMT complication.
 While this new watch doesn’t quite hit that mark, the Magrette Dual Time has a fun trick up it’s sleeve.

 Ok, so that last Kickstarter project I put up was a bit of a last minute affair (that’s what we get for having me cover these instead of Matt, eh?),…

 American watches have been popping up more and more on the site, some by design and some by accident.
 The Weiss Watch Standard Issue is one of those accidental finds, something I came across while checking out site dedicated to cool toys for guys.
 The fact that is it is assembles in Los Angeles, a few miles from where I write this and the city where I grew up, is a bonus in my eyes.
 I am a fan of clean, readable designs with interesting touches, so this watch really ticks off the right boxes for me.

 Christopher Ward is a watchmaker that gets a fair bit of space on our pages.
 Not because they pay us, or advertise on the site, but because they make really nice watches and sells them at affordable price points.
 I have one, a friend of mine has one, and I am pretty sure Patrick has one.
 But all of these have someone else’s watch movement ticking away beneath the attractive design.
 Well, CW just changed the equation.
 The C9 Harrison 5 Day Automatic houses the brand’s first in-house movement, boasting a (you guessed it) 5 day power reserve.

 We’re on a bit of a Lew & Huey streak here, coveringquite a few of their watches.
 We’ve also been fortunate to be in a unique position with the brand, being able to spend time with prototypes (and, eventually, the production version) of their watches.
 Given that, we’re able to give you a hands-on take on their latest project – the Lew & Huey Cerberus.